-1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network
+1. When you've received medical care from a provider who is not in our plan's network

-Outside the service area, you can receive emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
-In these cases, ask the provider to bill the plan.
+When you received services from a provider in the United States who is not part of our network, ask the provider to bill the plan.

-□ If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
-Send us the bill, along with documentation of any payments you have made.

-□You may get a bill from the provider asking for payment that you think you do not owe.
+- Emergency providers are legally required to provide emergency care.
+You are only responsible for paying your share of the cost for emergency or urgently needed services.
+If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
+Send us the bill, along with documentation of any payments you have made. - □ If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
+Send us the bill, along with documentation of any payments you have made. - □You may get a bill from the provider asking for payment that you think you do not owe.
 Send us this bill, along with documentation of any payments you have already made.

-\Box If the provider is owed anything, we will pay the provider directly.
+□ If the provider is owed anything, we will pay the provider directly.